bhanupalagati/fake_data_analysis_with_ensembled_hybrid_algorithm/README.md

 Please find the result metrix at the end.

 # Structure
-leaving the folder named "algorithm training" everything is a Django project, I used Django to create a communication mechanism, where you can provide some data and see whether that's real or fake.
+leaving the folder named "algorithm training" and "DOCS" everything is a Django project, I used Django to create a communication mechanism, where you can provide some data and see whether that's real or fake.

 you can find the code for training the classifier in "algorithm training" folder.